wessenstam/gts21/cicd/phase3/phase3.rst

    .. figure:: images/9.png

 #.
-Click the icon that has the **1** on it and provide a message in the Text field and click the :fa:`check` symbol (Commit)
+Click the icon that has the **1** on it [SOURCE CONTROL] and provide a message in the Text field and click the :fa:`check` symbol (Commit)

+   [SCREENSHOT]

 #.
-Click **Always** on the Warning screen you get
+Click **Always** on the Warning screen you get [NOT AN OPTION - SAVE ALL & COMMIT, COMMIT STAGED CHANGES, CANCEL]

 #.
 Click on the **...** icon next to the SOURCE CONTROL and select Push.
 This will push the new file onto the Repo in Gitea

 #.
-Provide the login information for Gitea
+Provide the login information for Gitea [WE SHOULD GIVE THEM A HINT]

    .. note::
     In the lower right corner you will get a message with respect to have VC run periodically a git fetch.
 This is useful if you have multiple people working against the repo, but as we are the only ones, click on **No**

     .. figure:: images/10.png

 #.
-Open Gitea, your Repo and see that a push has been made by user nutanix.
+Open Gitea, your Repo [WHERE IS IT?] and see that a push has been made by user nutanix.
 README.md is shown in the page and is corresponding to the file we created.
+[SCREENSHOT DOESN'T MATCH WHAT I HAVE]

    .. figure:: images/11.png